pandita21-r/practice-repository/java/inheritance/notes.md

 - It respects the parent’s rules
 - It ensures the object starts life in a correct state

+## What super Does NOT Do
+Many beginners misunderstand this, so Sensei clarifies:
+ -super does not create a new object

+It refers to the existing superclass part of the object.

+ It is not like this
+- this = current class
+- super = parent class

+It cannot be used anywhere in the constructor
+- super(...) must be the first statement.

+### You cannot call two super(...) constructors
+### Only one call is allowed.

 ## Method Overriding (@Override)
 A subclass can replace a method from its parent.